niemyjski/AspNetCore.Diagnostics.HealthChecks/README.md

 Once the package is installed you can add the HealthCheck using the **AddXXX** extension methods.

-> We use [MyGet](https://www.myget.org/F/xabaril/api/v3/index.json) feed for preview versions of HealthChceks pacakges.
+> We use [MyGet](https://www.myget.org/F/xabaril/api/v3/index.json) feed for preview versions of HealthChecks pacakges.

 ```csharp
 public void ConfigureServices(IServiceCollection services)